kv0906/vibeos/.os/WORKFLOW.md

 **At the end of every working session, always:**

+1. Update "Current Snapshot" section (overwrite with current state)
-1. Summarize what was done
+2. Summarize what was done
-2. Record decisions made
+3. Record decisions made
-3. Note what's next
+4. Note what's next
-4. Add row to NOTES.md handoff table with **timestamp** (YYYY-MM-DD HH:MM)
+5. Add row to MEMORY.md handoff table with **timestamp** (YYYY-MM-DD HH:MM)

-Prompt the user: *"Want me to add a handoff summary to NOTES.md before we wrap?"*
+Prompt the user: *"Want me to update MEMORY.md before we wrap?"*

 **Timestamp format:** `2024-12-15 14:30` — date + time for precise session tracking.